jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Developing in Eclipse is OPTIONAL.
 However, Eclipse is the development environment of the Makahiki development team, and .project and .pydevproject are provided for the convenience of Eclipse users.

+You will not be able to run Django-based Python files on your host machine.
+You will need to run them in Vagrant after editing them in Eclipse on your host machine.

 Host Machine Prerequisites:
 [REQUIRED] Python 2.7.3 or later (but not Python 3).